annembrown/design595/assignment1.md

 - [Admire the Web](https://www.admiretheweb.com/)
 - [Commerce Cream](https://commercecream.com/)

-* *Don't use* these websites to look for ui elements; look at the sites they are linking off to.
+*Don't use* these websites to look for ui elements; look at the sites they are linking off to.
 Also, don't feel limited to websites listed on these websites.
-Footer
-© 2022 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Docs
-Contact GitHub
-Pricing
-API
-Training
-Blog
-About